Start Your Idaho LLC in just a Few Minutes

 4. Employer Identification Number

-Applying for an Employer Identification Number is the next step in getting your Idaho LLC.
-An Employer Identification Number(EIN) has to be obtained through the IRS once the Secretary of State has approved your LLC.
-This is your LLC’s Federal Tax ID Number.
-The IRS uses your EIN to identify your LLC for taxation and tax filing purposes.
-LLCs need an EIN when they want to open a business bank account, register with the Tax Commission, as well as to process employee payroll.
-The unique tax classification of an LLC means the IRS will actually tax its members based on the profits and losses they show on their personal income tax returns.
+The IRS uses your EIN to identify your LLC for tax filing purposes.
+Every Idaho LLC needs an EIN in order to open a business bank account, register with the Tax Commission, and also to process employee payroll.
+The unique tax classification of an LLC means that the IRS will actually tax its members based on the profits and losses they show on their personal income tax returns.

-In Idaho, when a couple forms a 2-Member LLC, they can choose to use a special means of taxation that’s referred to as a Qualified Joint Venture.
-A 2-Member LLC that’s owned by spouses can elect to be taxed like a Sole Proprietorship and not a Partnership.
+In Idaho state, when a couple forms a multi member LLC, they can choose to use a special means of taxation that’s referred to as a Qualified Joint Venture.
+A multi member LLC that’s owned by spouses can elect to be taxed like a Sole Proprietorship and not a Partnership.
 When you have more than one member, your LLC is taxed a little differently.

 EIN Responsible Party

 The IRS must have a “contact person” when companies apply for an EIN.
 In a single-member LLC, the principal is the EIN Responsible Party.
-If the LLC has multiple members, any of them can be designated as the Responsible Party.
+If the LLC has multiple members, any of them can be designated as the Responsible Party for the Idaho LLC.

-An LLCs application for an EIN can be handled in one of three ways.
-A person with a social security number can apply online for an EIN.
-In some cases people may be able to use a Form SS-4 in order to get an Employer Identification Number.
-You can also contact the IRS by mail to request an EIN for your Idaho-based LLC.
+You can also contact the IRS by mail to request an EIN for your Idaho LLC.
 This process may take up to six weeks.
-The IRS will contact your registered agent by mail and provide them with a certificate which contains the Employer Identification for the LLC.
+The IRS will contact your registered agent by mail and provide the agent with a certificate which contains the provided number for the Idaho LLC.

 5. Obtain All Necessary Licenses And Permits

-Once you have registered your LLC with the Idaho Secretary of State and received your EIN from the IRS, you have to take one more step before your LLC can begin to do business.
-You must obtain all of the required permits and licenses companies in Idaho require when starting a new business.
-Some of the required licenses and permits a new LLC needs have include a business license, as well as a seller’s permit, if the LLC plans to sell products.
-Depending on the type of business activities with which your LLC will be involved and where in Idaho it is located, there are other licenses and permits that may be required.
+Once you have registered your LLC with the Idaho Secretary of State and received your EIN from the IRS, you have to take one more step towards forming an LLC in Idaho.
+However, you still must obtain all of the required permits and licenses required in Idaho when starting a new LLC.

 Review Business Licenses and Permit Requirements